 Calculations of pH

-The calculation of pH of acids and bases are done on the basis of chemical speciation calculation.
+The calculation of pH of acids and bases is done on the basis of chemical speciation calculation.
 The nature of the solution often decides the level of sophistication required to calculate its pH value.
 In our case, let us see how to calculate the pH of a weak acid.

 pH of a weak acid